 Here’s an example of the World Wildlife Fund promoting its content through the Microsoft Advertising platform:

 Advertisers can also build out your ads with additional features, such as ad extensions that link to additional pages.
 Note that the grant will only apply if your account is in Expert Mode.
 For now, the program is also currently only available to nonprofits located in the United States.
+Microsoft has also stopped accepting applications as the work on improving the program and platform to support onboarding more nonprofits.

 What’s the Difference Between Microsoft Grants and Google Grants?